500Foods/SrcDest/AgentC/README.md

 - xxhash - To generate file hashes, very quickly, so we can tell what has changed
 - sqlite3 - For local storage of file data

+## Dependencies - Python
+A great deal of effort was spent trying to make a nice Python program.
+If there is such a thing.
+In particular, playing nice with command-line history was a bit of work.
+With a bit of help.
+- websockets - No surprise there
+- Prompt Tookit - Made the seemingly impossible work pretty great
+- AsyncIO - Wouldn't be here without it

+-